dotnet/csharpstandard/standard/types.md

 ### §Nullable-reference-types Nullable reference types

 A reference type of the form `T?` (such as `string?`) is a ***nullable reference type***.
 The annotation `?` indicates the intent that variables of this type are nullable.
-When the nullable annotation context (§Nullable-Annotation-Context) is enabled, the compiler shall recognize these intents.
+When the annotation flag in the nullable context (§6.5.9) is enabled, the compiler shall recognize these intents.
 When the nullable annotation context is disabled, the compiler shall ignore these intents.
 When the nullable annotation context is disabled, a reference type of the form `T?` is the same as a reference of the form `T`.

 > *Note:* When the nullable annotation context is disabled, `T` and `T?` both refer to the same types. *end note*